Warm your stomach and your soul with Makini's meatless gumbo - Makini's Kitchen

-SEATTLE — With the days getting colder there's nothing like a warm bowl of comfort to take the chill away.
-Chef Makin Howell from Plum Bistro has a planted-based gumbo recipe that will make even meat-lovers asking for seconds.
+SEATTLE — As the temperature drops and we head towards winter, there's nothing like a bowl of comfort to warm you up.
+Chef Makini Howell from Plum Bistro has a plant-based gumbo recipe that will even have meat-lovers asking for seconds.

 Chef Makini’s Meatless Gumbo